I wrote a book!

 Intrigued?
 Order it!

-I have been an Alaskan fish butcher, a web designer, the editor of a paranormal magazine, a proto-blogger, the co-founder of a few startups, a digital consultant for many media companies, a music critic, a Flash developer, the editor of an alt-weekly, a contributing editor at Wired, a dungeon master, a North Dakotan, a pre-med student, a director of the Olympics website, an encyclopedian, a Microsoftie, a fast-food innovator, a public radio tech commentator, a code monkey, a script kiddie, a microfame faux-expert, a technology instructor, the editor of a print magazine about the web, an early hyperlocal website creator, a first amendment defendant against a popular satirist, a webshow producer, a kinda shitty guitarist, a slightly better poker player, an executive producer at msnbc.com, a webmaster, and part of a team awarded a Pulitzer Prize.
+I have been an Alaskan fish butcher, a web designer, the editor of a paranormal magazine, a proto-blogger, the co-founder of a few startups, a digital consultant for many media companies, a music critic, a Flash developer, the editor of an alt-weekly, a contributing editor at Wired, a dungeon master, a North Dakotan, a failed med student, a director of the Olympics website, an encyclopedian, a Microsoftie, a fast-food innovator, a public radio tech commentator, a code monkey, a script kiddie, a microfame faux-expert, a technology instructor, the editor of a print magazine about the web, an early hyperlocal website creator, a first amendment defendant against a popular satirist, a webshow producer, a kinda shitty guitarist, a slightly better poker player, an executive producer at msnbc.com, a webmaster, and part of a team awarded a Pulitzer Prize.

 I liked college a little too much.
 I have three Bachelor's Degrees (Philosophy, Literature, Psychology), two Minors (Art History and Intellectual History), and an unfinished Masters (Digital Media).

 I like to write about the intersection of technology and culture.